TexEvans90/LSL_MultiLanguage/README.md

 ### URL
 The URL of the webpage.

-## Type 6 to 9: Reserved For Future Use
+## Types 6 to 9: Reserved For Future Use

 ## Types 10 +
 There are several areas in the script where you can definine your own custom types.
 If you have a use case for a custom type that you think may be useful for other creators, send me a message and I will consider adding it as an official type.